-This is a quick, easy, and cheap way to carry almost every Lonely Planet guidebook in your pocket?
 I’ve been traveling the world for the past ten months and have visited over 40 countries during that time.
-Though I love using the Lonely Planet guidebooks, it would have cost me a fortune to download 40+ Lonely Planet travel guides if I had to pay full price for each one.
+Sure, it’s possible to download Lonely Planet pdfs for about $13 apiece through the Lonely Planet store.
+And, though I love using the Lonely Planet guidebooks, it would have cost me a fortune to download the 40+ Lonely Planet ebook travel guides if I had to pay full price for each one.

-That’s why one of the first things I did before setting out to travel the world was to sign up for Kindle Unlimited, a program by Amazon that lets you download tons of e-books – including Lonely Planet’s library of travel guides.
+That’s why one of the first things I did before setting out to travel the world was to sign up for a free trial of Kindle Unlimited, a program by Amazon that lets you download tons of e-books – including Lonely Planet’s library of travel guides.

 Despite the name, you don’t need a Kindle for it to work – you can download the Lonely Planet guides to use on your phone, tablet, or e-reader device.

 You can even try out all the Lonely Planet guidebooks as free downloads for a month!
 After that, it’s just a small monthly fee if you decide to keep the service.

 [disclosure: Travel Lemming may receive a small commission, at no additional cost to you, if you use any affiliate links in this post.
-You don’t have to use my links, but doing so helps keep this blog going]
+You don’t have to use my links, but it is a totally free way to keep this blog going]

 Getting electronic access to the Lonely Planet travel guidebook library as downloads is actually fairly simple:

-First, Join Amazon Kindle’s Unlimited 30-Day Free Trial.
+First, Click here to activate Amazon Kindle’s Unlimited 30-Day Free Trial.
 It’s free for the first 30-days and an excellent value after that.

 Third, search the Kindle Unlimited library for the guidebook you want by typing “Lonely Planet Peru,” “Lonely Planet Paris,” or your desired destination.